openkylin/systemd/docs/USER_GROUP_API.md

 Note that only the `GetMemberships` call is authoritative about memberships of users in groups. i.e. it should not be considered sufficient to check the `memberOf` field of user records and the `members` field of group records to acquire the full list of memberships.
-The full list can only bet determined by `GetMemberships`, and as mentioned requires merging of these lists of all local services.
+The full list can only be determined by `GetMemberships`, and as mentioned requires merging of these lists of all local services.
 Result of this is that it can be one service that defines a user A, and another service that defines a group B, and a third service that declares that A is a member of B.

+Looking up explicit users/groups by their name or UID/GID, or querying user/group memberships must be supported by all services implementing these interfaces.
+However, supporting enumeration (i.e. user/group lookups that may result in more than one reply, because neither UID/GID nor name is specified) is optional.
+Services which are asked for enumeration may return the `EnumerationNotSupported` error in this case.

 And that's really all there is to it.